jamstack/jamstack.org/src/site/headless-cms/strapi.md

 ## Get started

-Get started with Stapi using yarn or npx:
+Get started with Strapi using yarn or npx:

 <br />